-(a) Number of Securities (b) Weighted-Average (c) Number of Securities Remaining

-to be Issued Upon Exercise Exercise Price of Available for Future Issuance Under

-of Outstanding Options, Outstanding Options, Equity Compensation Plans (excluding

-Warrants, and Rights (1) Warrants, and Rights securities reflected in column (a)) (2)

-Equity compensation 2,156,495 4,505,588

-plans approved by
+(a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants, and Rights (1) (b) Weighted-Average Exercise Price of Outstanding Options, Warrants, and Rights (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column (a)) (2) Equity compensation plans approved by security holders 2,156,495 4,505,588 Equity compensation plans not approved by security holders Total 2,156,495 - 4,505,588

-security holders

-Equity compensation

-plans not approved by

-security holders

-Total 2,156,495 4,505,588

-(1) Includes approximately 0.8 million and 0.5 million performance-vesting awards ("PSUs") at maximum achievement level under the plan metrics that were issued under our Amended and Restated 2010 Long-Term Incentive Plan (the "2010 Plan") and our 2020 Plan, respectively.
+Includes approximately 0.8 million and 0.5 million performance-vesting awards ("PSUs") at maximum achievement level under the plan metrics that were issued under our Amended and Restated 2010 Long-Term Incentive Plan (the "2010 Plan") and our 2020 Plan, respectively.
 Based upon results to date, we currently expect a total of approximately 0.5 million of such PSUs to vest.
+Descent a hours of a compared to a plane of a compared to a 2020 Plane.
+These were an above an above a plane of a compared to a 2020 Plane.